 Building permits are written authorizations issued by a city or county to construct a project.
-They are required for most construction or remodeling projects, in order to ensure the safety of the work and its compliance with building, construction, and zoning codes.
+They are required for most construction or remodeling projects.
+Their purpose is to ensure the safety of the work and its compliance with building, construction, and zoning codes, for both the homeowners' personal safety and public safety, along with broader considerations.

 Not all construction requires a building permit.
 Whether your project needs a permit depends on what is required by your local building code.
 Each municipality is governed by its own code, which has its own permitting requirements.
 Codes tend to reflect regional issues.
 For example, in Florida, building codes often focus on safety considerations caused by humidity and heat.
 In rural regions prone to forest fires, the building code might include strict fireproofing requirements.